kallotec/dotnetcore-aspnet-ef-quickstart/README.md

-# Quick start
+# A simple quickstart solution for ASP.NET Core

-This code base serves only to save time on the initial solution setup, allowing you to get on to delivering value sooner instead of bikeshedding.
+This code base serves only to save time on initial solution setup using a simple contrived example, allowing you to get on to delivering value sooner instead of [bikeshedding](http://bikeshed.com/).

-Take a copy and away you go!
+Take a copy, remove the hidden `.git` folder, re-`git init` and away you go!

 Features:
 - A vertical slice of CRUD functionality of an entity